All the Pretty Horses (novel): Plot summary

-Blevins persuades John Grady and Rawlins to accompany him to the nearest town to find the horse and his distinctive vintage Colt pistol.
+Blevins persuades Grady and Rawlins to accompany him to the nearest town to find the horse and his distinctive vintage Colt pistol.
 They find both but have no way to prove Blevins' ownership.
 Against his companions' better judgment, Blevins steals back the horse.
-As the three are riding away from the town they are pursued, and Blevins separates from Rawlins and John Grady.
+As the three are riding away from the town they are pursued, and Blevins separates from Rawlins and Grady.
 The pursuers follow Blevins, and Rawlins and Grady escape.